 - Study of the primitives of the aggregate stock market reaction - If preferences matter, we have to look at individuals because preferences are at the individual level. - For our research design, we choose a lab experiment to study the preferences at the individual level.
-In practice, we use a trading simulation to study the trading reaction of participants. - Recent idea in the management literature: in-group preferences - Homophily: "tendency for people to be attracted to those who are similar to themselves."
-Within the context of gender: "gender homophily" - Board gender composition and CEO gender (Matsa and Miller, 2011) / Start-up investors in the primary market (Snellman and Solal, 2019) / Financial analysts' recommendation (Jannati et al., 2019) - Focus of our research: gender homophily among investors (in the secondary stock market) related to the CEO - We study the trading reaction of male/female market participants following the appointment of a male/female CEO
+In practice, we use a trading simulation to study the trading reaction of participants. - Focus of our research: gender bias among investors (in the secondary stock market) related to the CEO - Gender stereotypes (lack-of-fit hypothesis) - Double-standard theory (female leadership advantage) - Group bias (in-group favoritism and out-group discrimination) - We study the trading reaction of male/female market participants following the appointment of a male/female CEO.